BlazingSpider/Blazing-Sass/README.md

 # Blazing Sass

-`Blazing-Sass` is a Sass-powered CSS framework, developed for personal use
+`Blazing-Sass` is a Sass-powered, "Desktop First", CSS framework, developed for personal use